hdewett/hdewett.github.io/README.md

 This is the very first webpage that I coded!
 I'm currently using it as a portfolio and I'm hoping to update it with more projects soon.
 The website was designed and coded by Hilora Dewett (that's me 🤠) entirely with HTML, CSS, and Javascript.

 The biggest challenge I've had with this project is not sacrificing my personality for a simpler design.
 There is A LOT on this web page and I'm doing my best to make it as clean and accessible as I can!
-There were times that I thought it would be so much simpler just to scrap the funky background, or remove the Play Ball game from the homepage, remove the animations, etc., but I am glad that I didn't.
+There were times that I thought it would be so much simpler just to scrap the funky background, remove the Play Ball game from the homepage, remove the animations, etc., but I am glad that I didn't.
 I think it's doable to have a fun website that reflects me while maintaining it's accessibility.

 What I'm currently working on:
 - Responsiveness: